Content preview

 ·Method return value

 The return value of a method in Swift 3.0 must be received or a warning will be reported.
 Of course, the main purpose is to avoid developers forgetting to receive the return value.
 However, in some cases, there is no need to use the return value.
-You can use "_" to receive to ignore the return. value.
+You can use "_" reception to ignore the return value.
 Of course, you can also add the @discardableResult statement to tell the compiler that this method does not need to receive a return value.

 ·Selector changes

 The change of Selector has actually gone through many changes from 1.0 to 3.0.
 From the earliest @Selector("method:") to the current #selector(method(param1:)), it can be said that it has gone through many modifications.
-Fortunately, it has become Getting better and better, after all string operations are very useless for syntax checking.
+Fortunately, it is getting better and better.
+After all, string operations are very helpless for syntax checking.

 ·Optional types